 Outdoor grilling is one of the hallmarks of summer in the United States.
 Many Americans enjoy grilling as a way to prepare meals without heating up the house.
 Grilling also lends a unique flavor to meats, vegetables, and other foods for backyard barbeques and other social gatherings.

 Wood chips help provide complex flavors for vegetables and meats and can make the difference between a good meal and a great one.
 Fortunately, using wood chips is a fairly simple process, whether you’re using a gas or charcoal grill.
-You can perfect it in only a few tries, depending on your personal tastes.
+You can perfect it with only a few tries, depending on your personal tastes.

-How to Use Wood Chips on Your BBQ
+A Step-By-Step Guide On How to Use Wood Chips on Your BBQ

-Place Wood Chips in a Foil Pouch
+Step one: Place Wood Chips in a Foil Pouch

 One way to use wood chips is to simply place the chips on a piece of foil, fold the foil over the chips, and roll up the foil ends to tightly seal the pouch.
 This method allows the chips to catch fire and smolder, giving your meats and vegetables a distinct smoke flavor commonly found in Tuscan cuisine.

-Soak Wood Chips in Water
+Step Two: Soak Your Wood Chips

 Another common method is similar but involves soaking the chips in water for 15 minutes to one hour before placing them in the foil pouch.
 This method creates a milder smoke flavor, perfect for grillers who prefer delicate hints of smoke rather than intense smokiness.